-^() The exercise price as per the option terms was denominated in NIS and translated to US\$ in the table above using the exchange rate as of the grant date.
-The options were granted at ordinary share par value.
+^() The exercise price of the options is denominated in NIS and was translated to USD in the table above using the exchange rate as of the issuance date of the options.
+The options were granted at the Ordinary share par value.